Check procs

 Number

-Number of procs in uninterruptible state
+Number of processes in uninterruptible state.

 procs_zombies